Getting Up and Running Locally With Docker

 container_name from the yml file can be used to check on containers with docker commands, for example:

-$ docker logs worker $ docker top worker
+$ docker logs <project_slug>_local_celeryworker $ docker top <project_slug>_local_celeryworker

 When developing locally you can go with MailHog for email testing provided